 I guess my recommendation here is obvious – all the way high quality olive oil.
 It’s a golden liquid for a reason.
 You can use it for everything except frying at extremely high temperatures.

 However, whatever oil you’re using, make sure to get ones in dark bottles – vitamin E, which is the “main” nutrient in the oil is sensitive to light, so when you’re buying those plastic bottles of oil, it’s questionable how much of it is left.
-Aside from that, those cheap oils in plastic bottles are highly processed and are not gonna serve your body in any way.

 Another fats I’m using are coconut oil and butter.
 Both have relatively long shelf lives because of their high saturated fatty acids content.
 And both are super delicious.